CICD for Terraform with GitHub Actions

 Next Steps

-folder in the repo.
-For more complex environment like multiple environments, then it would be better to use terraform workspaces, provide separate tfvars
+This is for setting up simple infrastructure.
+In this infra, the tfvars file is inside the infrastructure folder in the repo.
+For more complex environment like multiple environments, then it would be better to use terraform workspaces, provide separate tfvars files and change the directory structure itself and based on branch, deploy to different environments.

 For example:

-- PR and merge from feature to development branch, goes to DEV
+• PR and merge from feature to development branch, goes to DEV

-- PR and merge from development to main branch, goes to TEST/UAT
+• PR and merge from development to main branch, goes to TEST/UAT

-- And creation of tag and deploying it will go to PROD.
+• And creation of tag and deploying it will go to PROD.

 This is what I would see as a proper infra deployment.
 With this base workflows, you can also easily integrate tests with localstack or mock environments